France-ioi/algorea-devdoc/items/attempts.md

 ## Result propagation to parents (item's parents)

 Each time one of the propagated information is changed in a attempt, the results are repropagated to its parents.
-In the case of multiple attempts for the same items, an aggregation occurs (typically the max value for each attribute).
+An aggregation occurs (typically the max value for each attribute) when there are multiple attempts for the same parent.
+In practice, it happens only from the root item of an attempt to its parent (on the schema, on T2 and T3 to C4 and C5)

 The following attributes are propagated, so their values in chapter's result is a "summary" of the descendant attempts. (for attribute description, see [the table structure](https://franceioi-algorea.s3.eu-west-3.amazonaws.com/dbdoc/tables/attempts.html))
 * `latest_activity`: the latest activity across all descendants